AJ-Brown-InTech/AJ-Brown-InTech/README.md

 Hey 👋

-I’m AJ, a full-stack engineer, creative coder and self-proclaimed nerd who specializes in web & mobile applications.
+I’m AJ, a full-stack engineer, creative coder and self-proclaimed computer nerd who specializes in web & mobile applications.
 I make it my mission to translate & build my version of the digital world one step at a time.

 Want to know more about me?
 [Check out my portfolio.](https://ajtbrown.com/)